JesperDramsch/phd-thesis/pages/inversion.rst

 calculates values in the ranges that are expected from the simulation and Bayesian inversion results.
-However, and more interestingly, the networks do not contain spatial information, being a feed-forward dnn not a cnn, yet returns continuous albeit noisy outputs when re-assembled into maps.
+However, and more interestingly, the networks do not contain spatial information, being a feed-forward dnn not a convolutional neural network, yet returns continuous albeit noisy outputs when re-assembled into maps.

 While the overall result is promising, regions of strong gas saturation